What’s in this post?

 Tying and tensioning the Prusiks

 - Tie with a double fisherman’s bend.
 Check out how to tie it below.

 - Tails are 3.5cm long.

-- Hand tension with one foot in the loop, with the bend in one side, pull up on that side or use a pulley system for tensioning.
+- Tension with one foot in the loop, with the bend in one side, and pull up on that side (or use a pulley system).

 Capture the carabiner

 - Use a couple of rubber rings.
 The ones we use are from a farm supply shop.

 Note: This type of carabiner capture takes less time and uses less space than heat shrink

 - Tie the Prusik with an overhand halfway along.